 1. Align marketing and the business – and keep the conversation going

-It is essential for marketing teams and the wider business to agree on the goals of thought leadership during a crisis.
+It is essential for marketing teams and the wider business to agree on the goals and purpose of thought leadership during a crisis.
 There is no point tracking the number of face-to-face meetings initiated by thought leadership if those meetings are impossible to hold.
 And it is unfair to track marketing’s contribution to the pipeline if content is specifically designed for something other than short-term commercial outcomes.

 Think about what you want your content to achieve, agree on objectives with the business and find ways to track that performance.
 Alignment, always vital to thought leadership, has become more important than ever.
 And it should not be a one-off exercise: speak often to the leadership team to ensure that objectives and KPIs remain in sync as the crisis continues to unfold.